wdporter/acim/text/5-healing-and-wholeness/index.md

 #### substituted

-5.&emsp;The Holy Spirit is the Christ Mind — the Christ Mind is aware of the knowledge that lies beyond perception.
+5. The Holy Spirit is the Christ Mind — the Christ Mind is aware of the knowledge that lies beyond perception.
 <sup>2</sup>The Holy Spirit came into being with the separation as a protection, inspiring the Atonement principle at the same time.
 <sup>3</sup>Before the separation there was no need for healing, for no one was comfortless.
 <sup>4</sup>The Voice of the Holy Spirit is the Call to Atonement, or the restoration of the integrity of the mind.